sercankulcu/sercankulcu.github.io/_memory/2023-12-28-the-year-would-not-stay-in-one-column.md

 date: 2023-12-28
 description: "He became an Assistant Professor in 2023 and spent the rest of the year fixing pages and small things — the title changed while life around it remained untidy."
 tags:
    - academia
-  - promotion
+   - career
-  - small-projects
+   - productivity
    - year-end
 ---

 In 2023, one line in my professional life changed: I became an Assistant Professor.